-- As a part of the development of this training, Education Development Center asked advocates to share what they would say to a victim struggling with suicidal thoughts.
+" As a part of the development of this training, Education Development Center asked advocates to share what they would say to victim struggling with suicidal thoughts.
 Take a couple minutes to watch this video: https://edc.org/hopeforadvocates.
-You can also share this with others in your workplace.
-Think about what you would add and how you would validate pain for a person at risk for suicide. - " The person in the suicidal crisis is often ambivalent-part of them wants to live, part of them wants to die.
-Validating their pain lets them know you have truly heard them. - Exploring reasons to live connects with the part of them that wants to live.
-This can also be a way to strengthen support and the things helping to protect them from suicide. - Most persons who think about suicide will not attempt or die by suicide. - Gently re-focusing to consider the choice of life can help to equalize emotions, remind them of choice, and open up a conversation about new types of help/support that they may not have tried or considered. - Focus on the person's values and perspective and make linkages to areas of their life you know to be important. - Most persons who think about suicide will not attempt or die by suicide.
-By using these skills, we can help victims experience recovery and healing. - " Reflection: What are some statements you might say to explore reasons to live and offer hope? - " Let's hear from a voice of recovery and healing.
-We'll hear Shelby Rowe share her pain that led to a suicide attempt.
-The video will end with her own statements that she would have said to herself to validate pain and provide hope: https://www.usatoday.com/videos/news/2018/11/20/suicide-survivor-profile-shelby-rowe/1737400002/. - " After we explore and engage the part of the person that wants to live, we can begin to collaboratively establish a safety plan.
+You can also share this video with others in your workplace.
+Think about what you would add and how you would validate pain for a person at risk for suicide.

+In addition to validating pain, it is key to explore reasons to live.
+The person in the suicidal crisis is often ambivalent-part of them wants to live, part of them wants to die.
+Validating their pain lets them know you have truly heard them.

+Exploring reasons to live connects with the part of them that wants to live.
+This can also be a way to strengthen support and the things helping to protect them from suicide.
+It is important for the person struggling to know that you have heard "both sides": the part of them that wants to live and the part of them that might desire to die.

+- " Gently re-focusing to consider the choice of life can help to equalize emotions, remind them of choice, and open up a conversation about new types of help or support that they may not have tried or considered. - " Focus on the person's values and perspective and make linkages to areas of their life you know to be important. - " Most persons who think about suicide will not attempt or die by suicide.
+By using these skills, we can help victims experience recovery and healing.

+After we explore and engage the part of the person that wants to live, we can begin to collaboratively establish a safety plan.
 We will be discussing the specifics of a safety plan a little later.
 Part of a comprehensive safety plan is engaging in a mental health assessment and treatment.
-This includes knowing your local mental health resources.
-These are some of the resources that you can use to create a safety net.
-It is best to have these phone numbers and locations in your back pocket and ready when you need them.
-Handout 4B: Resources has a list of national crisis resources.
+This includes knowing your resources.

+In Handout 4B: Resources, we have outlined some of the resources that you can use to create a safety net.
+It is best to have phone numbers and locations in your back pocket and prepared for when you need them.
+This could include storing them in your phone or on your computer or putting them anywhere that is accessible to you.